Mount St. Joseph University delivers high-quality academics and personalized attention from faculty and staff dedicated to your success.

 Our 11:1 student-to-faculty ratio keeps our focus on you.
 Small classes give you the chance to work one-on-one with faculty members to develop your unique strengths.

 Our friendly, knowledgeable staff offers a broad range of resources for your well-rounded personal development: academic, wellness, career.
 Your experience will help enrich your mind, body and soul.

-The leadership at the College helps to foster a close-knit campus community that makes it easy to find resources and connect with other students.
+The leadership at the University helps to foster a close-knit campus community that makes it easy to find resources and connect with other students.

 Devotion to service

 Since the Mount's founding in 1920 by the Sisters of Charity, we have made serving the needs of our students and the community our core mission.
 As a nationally recognized institution, we continue to live a culture of ethics and service in everything we do.

 History of the University